MinecraftForge/Documentation/docs/blocks/blocks.md

 ### Basic Blocks

 For simple blocks, which need no special functionality (think cobblestone, wooden planks, etc.), a custom class is not necessary.
 You can create a block by instantiating the `Block` class with a `AbstractBlock.Properties` object.
-This `AbstractBlock.Properties` object can be made using `AbstractBlock.Properties#create` and it can be customised by calling its methods.
+This `AbstractBlock.Properties` object can be made using `AbstractBlock.Properties#of(Material m)` and it can be customised by calling its methods.
 For instance:

 - `strength` - The hardness controls the time it takes to break the block.
 It is an arbitrary value.
 For reference, stone has a hardness of 1.5, and dirt 0.5.
 If the block should be unbreakable a hardness of -1.0 should be used, see the definition of `bedrock` as an example.
 The resistance controls the explosion resistance of the block.
 For reference, stone has a resistance of 6.0, and dirt 0.5.
 - `sound` - Controls the sound the block makes when it is punched, broken, or placed.
 Requires a `SoundType` argument, see the [sounds][] page for more details.